-The Golden Bear Research Center is Cal Maritime's center established for campus research and grant projects.
-A leading research effort at Cal Maritime is the Golden Bear Facility which performs ballast water management system testing according to international and national environmental standards and is one of only four subcontracted test facilities in the world approved by the U.S. Coast Guard.
+The Golden Bear Research Center (GBRC) is a campus center established to develop interdisciplinary collaborative alliances for the research, development, testing and evaluation of technologies and practices to demonstrate potential for improving sustainability or reducing industrial impacts on the environment.
+It accomplishes this by responding to industry, non-governmental organizations, and governmental agencies requests for research and by helping small business innovators determine whether their environmental prototypes have technical merit, feasibility, and commercial potential.
+GBRC also maintains the Golden Bear Facility, which performs ballast water management system testing according to international and national environmental standards and is one of only four subcontracted test facilities in the world approved by the U.S. Coast Guard.